-Nobody parties like Latinos and Ecuador has raucous festivals every month, so whenever you visit there's an excuse to party.
+Nobody parties like Latinos and Ecuador has raucous festivals every month, so whenever you visit there’s an excuse to party.
 New Year includes the ritual burning of a symbol of the Año Viejo (Old Year) – anything from the President to TV characters such as Homer Simpson.
 Carnival, marking the beginning of Lent in February or March, is a four-day party.
-The best indigenous celebrations are in the highland towns of Ambato and Guaranda, while every beach resort in Ecuador is heaving.
+The best indigenous celebrations are in the highland cities of Cuenca, Ambato and Guaranda, while every beach resort in Ecuador is heaving.
 But for something a little different, head to Latacunga, an indigenous highland town with a colonial centre and friendly locals, for the Mama Negra (black mother) celebrations held in September and November, the latter of which is most raucous and lasts a week.
-This bizarre mix of Catholic, indigenous and African rituals originated from the town's pleas to be saved from destruction by nearby volcano Cotopaxi.
+This bizarre mix of Catholic, indigenous and African rituals originated from the town’s pleas to be saved from destruction by nearby volcano Cotopaxi.
 Parades involve poets, musicians, transvestites and witches.
 The centerpiece is the arrival of a black-faced Mama (a man) who sprays the crowd with water and milk, supposedly symbolising fertility.
-Stay at backpacker favourite Hostal Tiana (from $10pppn).
+Stay at backpacker favourite Hostal Tiana.

 Cuenca and Panama hats